-The Government has asked that schools remain open for children of key workers or children who are classed as vulnerable.
+The Government has asked schools to remain open for children of key workers or children who are classed as vulnerable.
 All other children must not attend school and must stay at home.

-The Government have stated that children of key workers should keep their children at home if they can.
+The Government has stated that children of key workers should be at home if they can.

 If you are offered a school place, it is your choice if you want to accept this offer.
 If you would like to speak to someone in more detail about the offer, please contact school and ask to speak to a member of the Senior Leadership Team.